 In this article, we’ll examine how the long-term weight-loss success of the Lap-Band compares to that of the gastric sleeve, which may provide insight on which procedure is right for you.

-Research on 10-Year Success of the Lap-Band
+Research on the 10-year success of the Lap-Band

 The 2021 study “Ten‑Year Results of Laparoscopic Sleeve Gastrectomy: Retrospective